203x/figma-border/README.md

 ## Usage:

-- Select one or more frames.
+1. Select one or more frames.
-- Open **Border** from the plugin menu.
+2. Open **Border** from the plugin menu.
-- Click one of the icon in the shortcut panel on the top to add left, right, top, bottom or midpoint guides.
+3. Click button to toggle borders.

 ## Development